-Business Foundation (BF) is a set of technologies in .NET that support development of data-oriented software applications.
+Business Foundation (BF) is a set of .NET-based technologies used for example by the Customer Management subsystem in Episerver Commerce.
 Architects and developers of data-oriented applications have struggled with the need to achieve two different objectives.
 They must model the entities, relationships, and logic of the business problems they are solving, and work with the data engines used to store and retrieve data.

 BF lets developers work with database data in the form of domain-specific objects and properties.
 Because BF is a component of the .NET Framework, BF applications can run on any .NET Framework-installed computer.
 A longstanding and common design pattern for data modeling is the division of the data model into three parts: